ddnexus/elastics-doc/source/doc/5-flex-rails/1-overview.md

 > 1. each time you add a `Flex::ModelIndexer` or `Flex::ActiveModel` you should add its name to the `config/initializers/flex.rb`
 > 2. each time you add/change a `flex.parent` relation in a model you should reindex your DB(s) with `rake flex:import FORCE=true`

-## Rails 3
+## Rails 3 and 4

-Flex comes with a Rails 3 engine that integrates with your app very easily.
+Flex comes with a Rails engine that integrates with your app very easily.
 The engine sets a few configuration defaults:

  * `config.flex.variables[:index]` to your application's underscored name, plus the current `Rails.env` (e.g. `'my_app_development'`)
  * `config.flex.config_file` default path to `"#{Rails.root}/config/flex.yml"`